 - Height: 3 to 7 feet (1 to 2 m)

 - Notes: A tall perennial with heart-shaped, toothed leaves.
 Plants can propagate by seed, but they also spread via stolons or rhizomes.
 Leaves are covered in tiny, hollow stinging hairs which break off and inject formic acid and other chemicals into skin when touched, causing a burning sensation.
 A plant of wate and disturbed ground.

 - Height: 5 feet (1.5 m)

 - Notes: An annual plant that is native to North and Central America, but can be found in Europe, Asia and Australia.
 It is also known as horseweed, Canadian fleabane, coltstail, butterweed and Canadian horseweed.
 A tall weed with hairy stems and slender, toothed leaves that grow in a spiral up the plant.
 Flowers are produced in dense clusters.
 Marestail is often resistant to glyphosate.

 - Latin name: Convolvulus arvensis

-- Height: Up to 6 feet (2 m) or more depending on the supporting plant
+- Height: Up to 6 feet (2 m) or more depending on support

-- Notes: Bindweed is a clambering perennial (spreads along the ground) but also a climber.
+- Notes: Bindweed is a clambering (spreads along the ground) perennial with heart-shaped leaves but also a climber.
 It twines in a spiral around the stems of other plants in order to climb, competing for light and moisture.
 The dense foliage can smother and stunt the underlying plant.
-The twining nature makes it difficult to remove without causing damage to delicate plants.
+Its twining nature makes it difficult to remove without causing damage to delicate plants.
 It propagates by seed and rhizome.